 Air France-KLM Shares Slump On Reports Of Rescue Of Bankrupt Aigle Azur

-Junior transport minister Jean-Baptiste Djebbari told the newspaper, Le Parisien, that Air France "wanted to make an offer" and that the former chief executive of Air France's budget unit Hop! had put together a team with financial backing.
+Junior transport minister Jean-Baptiste Djebbari told newspaper Le Parisien that Air France "wanted to make an offer" and that the former chief executive of Air France's budget unit Hop! had put together a team with financial backing.

 Air France had "expressed an interest in Aigle Azur and the government is likely to push them to get involved," one market trader told Reuters in response to the share price move.

-Financial daily Les Echos reported Air France had put forward the "leading offer".
+Financial daily Les Echos reported that Air France had put forward the "leading offer".